edinburgh-napier/set09121/lectures/lecture20.md

 # Initial State

-- When a scene is loaded or started, the client needs to know as much of the game world as possible.
-- This will require sending a lot of data to the clients when they start.
-- This is OK as the game hasn't really started for them yet.
-- It also allows other information such as unique content to be shared if need be (although this is slow).
-- Use this loading time appropriately.
+- Scenes/levels are typically the same for all clients, only starting parameters differ
+- We only need to share what is different:
+	- Player start position: ok
+	- Position of some random tree: **unnecessary**

 ---

 # Scene Updates

-- Every "server" tick you need to communicate data between the client and server.
+- At every network "tick" you need to communicate data between the client and server.
 - The communication must update the server with information the client has on scene updates.
 - The communication must update the client with information the server has on scene updates.
 - Every so often, the client and server must do a more complete update to normalise their information.